Cashier: Job Description, Resume, Cover Letter, Skills

 November 1, 2018

 Dear Hiring Manager:

-It was with much interest that I learned from your October 21 posting on Craigslist that [insert name of store] is seeking to fill a cashier position.
+It was with much interest that I learned from your October 21 posting on Craigslist that Acme Groceries is seeking to fill a cashier position.

 As both a high school and a community college student, I worked part-time, first as a bagger and then as a cashier, for Mulligan’s Groceries in Anytown, WA.
 I thus have solid experience in the core qualifications you seek, including cash handling, customer service, and stocking/merchandising.
 Specific skills that I can offer you include: